Everyone loves SQLite. It is everywhere, it is fast and it is easy to use. Want to know how to make it even faster?

 WAL can be faster because it reverses this.
 With WAL each change to the SQLite Database is written to a separate “write-ahead logging file” (which typically ends in “-wal”).
 This results in just a single disk write.

-Additionally, because of the separate files, an app with multiple threads is able to write to read from the DB while it is being written to.
+Additionally, because of the separate files, an app with multiple threads is able to read from the DB while it is being written to.
 And vice versa.
 This is an especially nice benefit for web apps that need a DB, but do not require a database server.

 To enable WAL, you can use the Pragma: